Getting executives to act for project success

 A fundamental truth is that project success depends not only on the actions of the project manager, but also on the executive.
 The trap of applying best practice project management only to have the project fail because of executive inaction or counteraction can be avoided.
 Project managers can use sources of power to influence these executive actions and increase the odds of success.

 This paper explores why the evolving and expanding definition of project success has led to an environment in which the project manager is ever more dependent on the executive.
 It builds upon current thinking about creating environments for project success, and it explains how some of the current techniques in project management can be applied to get executives to take the desired actions.
 A central theme is that project managers are empowered to extend their sphere of influence beyond the immediate project boundaries up into the organization.
-A set of actions is identified that the executive can take to help projects succeed, and results from recent PMI® sponsored research are included about how project managers can sell these actions to their executives.
+A set of actions is identified that the executive can take to help projects succeed, and results from recent Project Management Institute (PMI®) sponsored research are included about how project managers can sell these actions to their executives.

 The impact of organizational maturity and organizational behavior on project success is identified and is related to the ingredients necessary for organizational change.
 A Project Management Council is described as a key approach for implementing this type of organizational change and to tailoring the scope of change to the environment.
+This paper draws on the experiences and opinions formed by the author as he has led the Agency-wide Professional Project Manager Certification program at the CIA.

 Project managers are falling into the trap of applying best practice project management only to have the project fail because of executive inaction or counteraction.
 Project managers who continue doing what used to work by focusing within the bounds of the project are now finding success more difficult to achieve.
-The problem is that project success is dependent to an increased degree not only on the efforts of the project manager, but also on the efforts of the executive as well.
+The problem is that project success is dependent, to an increased degree, not only on the efforts of the project manager, but also on the efforts of the executive as well.
 The problem is getting the executive to act for project success.

 An executive is defined as a person responsible for the administration of a business or department.
 This executive may be an individual, or it may be a function performed by more than one individual.
 On an organization chart the executive appears above other individuals and functions, including the project manager.
 An executive who is focused on the business operations and processes associated with the department in which the project resides would be a likely candidate to act for project success.
 Ideally, this executive is positioned close enough to the project work to be able to have a genuine impact.